faffige/mustaching/readme.md

 ## Acknowledgments

-*The powershell script template comes from https://gist.github.com/9to5IT/9620683 *The dotNet mustache render comes from https://github.com/jdiamond/Nustache
+* The powershell script template comes from [9to5IT](https://gist.github.com/9to5IT/9620683)
+* The dotNet mustache render comes from [Nustache](https://github.com/jdiamond/Nustache)